mx419/ds1003_proj/README.md

 It will generate 16 csv files corresponding to each legal fields under ./code/field/ directory.

-### Part 5 : Modeling and Generating Key Word Features
+### Part 4: Modeling and Generating Key Word Features
 This part will use dataframe from part4 feature selection.
+We also check the correlation between panelvote and x_dem in Circuit_Cases.
+If the correlation is postive, we would like to consider panel vote with 2,3 as liberal which is 1.

 1. Find target word feature id
 ``` sh
 python word_generate.py